mcsammon/mcsammon.github.io/_posts/2016-06-22-forecasting_bubbles.markdown

 # Conclusion

 Although the results were not what I expected, they are unsurprising.
 During a bubble we don't just have high returns, but volatile returns as well.
-Even if returns become more predictable, this is obscured by the noise of high volatility.
+Even if returns become more predictable, this is obscured by high volatility.